Brazil–Spain relations: Migration

 Today, more than 15 million Brazilians are of Spanish descent.
 In 2015, 133,000 Spanish citizens resided in Brazil, making it the fourth biggest Spanish expat community in Latin America.
 That same year, 130,000 Brazilian citizens resided in Spain.

 Cultural cooperation

-Brazil hosts a Spanish Cultural Center in Curitiba, while Spain hosts a Brazil House in Madrid and a Brazilian Cultural Center in Barcelona.
+Brazil hosts a Spain House in Rio de Janeiro and a Spanish Cultural Center in Curitiba, while Spain hosts a Brazil House in Madrid and a Brazilian Cultural Center in Barcelona.
 In addition, Brazil hosts Institutos Cervantes in Belo Horizonte, Brasília, Curitiba, Porto Alegre, Recife, Rio de Janeiro, Salvador da Bahia and São Paulo, being the country with the largest number of Institutos in the world.

+Since 1984, the twinning between the cities of Rio de Janeiro (Brazil) and Santa Cruz de Tenerife (Spain) was established.
+Mainly, due to the popularity and tourist attraction of its carnivals, which aspire to become an intangible cultural heritage.
+Likewise, in 2022, tours of flamenco artists to Brazil were promoted.

 Agreements

 Both nations have signed numerous agreements and treaties such as an Agreement on the Exchange of Diplomatic Pouches (1919); Agreement on Air Transportation (1949); Cultural Agreement (1960); Migration Agreement (1960); Agreement on the Elimination of Tourist Visas (1965); Agreement on the Avoidance of Double-Taxation (1975); Agreement of Cooperation on the use of Nuclear Energy for Peaceful Purposes (1983); Extradition Treaty (1990); Agreement of Prisoner Exchange (1998); Agreement on Cooperation in the fight against Organized Crime (2007) and a Defense Agreement (2010).